Employment in the UK: May 2025

 Increases in economic inactivity in the first year of the pandemic were largely among those aged 16 to 24 years.
 Following the pandemic, increases were largely among those aged 50 to 64 years.

-APS estimates are currently not considered accredited official statistics and are currently designated as official statistics in development.
+APS estimates are currently not considered accredited official statistics and are designated as official statistics in development.

 Back to table of contents